bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/README.md

 Interacting with Bitmark requires the creation of a Bitmark Account.
 Afterward, you can register Bitmark Certificates for your digital properties, which you may later transfer or divide into Bitmark Shares.

-Most work with Bitmark can be done via one of three methods: the [Bitmark App](https://a.bitmark.com/) (for iOS or Android), the [Bitmark SDK](https://github.com/bitmark-inc), or the Bitmark CLI (available as part of the [Bitcoin node](https://github.com/bitmark-inc/docs/blob/master/learning-bitmark/quick-start/simple-solution-for-node-setup.md).
+Most work with Bitmark can be done via one of three methods: the [Bitmark App](https://a.bitmark.com/) (for iOS or Android), the [Bitmark SDK](https://github.com/bitmark-inc) (for a variety of languages), or the Bitmark CLI (available as part of the [Bitcoin node](https://github.com/bitmark-inc/docs/blob/master/learning-bitmark/quick-start/simple-solution-for-node-setup.md).
 These documents detail each of these methods.

 ## [Creating a Bitmark Account](creating-bitmark-account.md#creating-bitmark-account)